pymt-lab/pymt_gridmet/docs/pymt_gridmet_parameters_ex.rst

 Next, use the *setup* method to assign values to the ``start_date`` and ``end_date`` parameters.
-(Note that these parameter names aren't prefixed with an underscore, like in the configuration file.)
+(Note that the parameter names aren't prefixed with an underscore like in the configuration file.)

 .. code:: ipython3